 Obviously, exercise is going to be key to your puppy’s growth and development.
 Preparing your mind ahead of time is the best puppy proofing you can do in this area.

-Establishing healthy habits early in your puppy’s development not only increases longevity but lowers the risk of potential ailments prevalent in large breed dogs.
+Establishing healthy habits early in your puppy’s development, which also may include supplementing with glucosamine, not only increases longevity but lowers the risk of potential ailments prevalent in large breed dogs.

 Tackling your puppy proofing might seem like a daunting task.
 Whether you’ve had your puppy for a while or are planning to get him next week, it’s not too late to put this advice into action.
 Commit to one room a day and before you know it you’ll have the perfect puppy-proofed pad.

-Although there is no way to anticipate every possible hazard that exists in your home, we hope you found this guide to be thorough.
+Although there is no way to anticipate every possible hazard that exists in your home, we hope you found this puppy proofing checklist to be thorough.
 If we forgot something important, please share.
 Let us, and other puppy owners know in the comments below.